une fois encore

 Incredible sights, from art to archaeology to early church history

 Wednesday - Saturday

-Rome, then, embraces my initial pathways wandering on Italian soil in 2022.
+Rome, then, embraced my initial pathways wandering on Italian soil in 2022.
 So much history is fixed here—events we all learned about (or should have) since grammar school.
 Romulus and Remus, Catullus, Cicero, Julius Caesar and adopted heir Augustus, first-bishop Peter, pre-Stradivarius Nero, a whole catalog of Popes, both famous and infamous.

 Much of the history leaves its own mementos in the artifacts that are carefully tended and explained, often with a fun mixture of scholar's acuity and imaginative humor.
 For myself, there is always a conflict between sites with whole hordes of visitors, standing shoulder to shoulder with smartphones held aloft toward, say, the ceiling of the Sistine Chapel ... between that scenario, as I say, and less-traveled paths through ruins with their own stories clutched between bricks held with Roman-invented mortar—under the Colosseum (see below photo), that is, rather than revisiting its more calendar-page skyline.

 I saw the Coliseum from a distance, only.
 Truly there wasn't time to travel the mile or so on foot from my apartment, and the vehicular traffic in the area is ferocious: Roman pedestrians need to be far more agile than I felt.
 Not that there is the degree of hostility characterizing drivers as you might sense it on the streets of New York or Chicago, say—certainly in Los Angeles where it is even more treacherous, everything having become routine and impersonal in Southern California.